 To prolong the life of your shower, in addition to the phased shut down to reduce limescale, there is also a performance indicator on the display, which reminds users to clean the external filter and handset.

 5. Aqualisa Quartz Electric Heated Shower

-The Aqualisa Quartz electric shower has won awards for its simple control system, which combines push buttons with an exceptionally smooth temperature dial and a backlit digital display.
+The Aqualisa Quartz electric shower has won awards for its simple control system, which combines push buttons with an exceptionally smooth temperature in a single dial and a backlit digital display.
 Everything about the Aqualisa Quartz is well-designed, and while we’ve chosen the chrome finish here, it is available in many colourways, including a contemporary graphite finish.

-A larger than average shower head (measuring 105mm) provides a choice of 5 spray patterns.
+A larger than average showerhead (measuring 105mm) provides a choice of 5 spray patterns.
 You can switch between inner jets for a firm massage to a gentle spray from the outer jets, perfect for cleansing your body.

-As with other electric showers, the Aqualisa Quartz has an Over Temperature Protection safety device, which prevents the water from rising over a certain temperature.
+As with other electric showers, the Aqualisa Quartz has an Over Temperature Protection safety device, which prevents the heated water from rising over a certain temperature.
 There is also a Phased Shutdown feature which prevents limescale build-up by running cold water through the system for 7 seconds after the off switch is pressed.